 What is lead time?

-What is a lead time?
+What is a the completion period?

-What is lead time in supply chain?
+What is the timeline in supply chain?

 What is lead time in shipping?